 While fulfilling her degree at UF, Julianne served the as a campus ambassador in the Florida Cicerones, was elected as a student senator, served as Chair of the popular Museum Nights program, was selected as an official Tradition Keeper for the University and is a member of Delta Delta Delta.
 As a recent graduate she works with Florida State Society and serves as a lifetime member of the UF alumni association.

-Located just outside Orlando, Liz is responsible for facilitating the work of the chapters and committees, working with the trustees to promote the mission and goals of Florida House.
+Located just outside Orlando, Liz is responsible for facilitating the work of the chapters and committees as well as working with the trustees to promote the mission and goals of Florida House.
 In addition, she writes and distributes the Florida House newsletters and oversees the website and social media.

 A native Floridian, Liz graduated from Clemson University.
 After graduation, she lived in South Carolina and in Atlanta, working in the tourism industry.
 During her career she developed and implemented marketing and communication plans and programs to promote destinations to groups and travelers in the U.S., Europe and Asia.
 Taking her experience in creating and managing meetings, programs and projects, she re-located to her hometown and opened a consulting business where she specialized in marketing communications, strategic planning, building consensus, meeting planning and the development of print and electronic collateral materials.

 Liz was introduced to Florida House by her mother and is a second-generation member of the Central Florida Council.
 She has served as Treasurer, Vice President and President.
-Liz was also a member of the Florida House Board of Trustees, serving as Secretary; has held many leadership positions at the First Presbyterian Church; serves on the Learning and Cultural Center Board for the local library and is a Chi Omega.
+Liz was also a member of the Florida House Board of Trustees, serving as Secretary; has held many leadership positions at the First Presbyterian Church; serves on the Learning and Cultural Center Board for the local library, is a member of the Tiger Bay Club of Central Florida and is a Chi Omega.
 She still loves to travel but happily lives beside a sparkling lake in her childhood home with Sam, her golden retriever.